-For nuclear energy - which is considered capable of giving "a substantial contribution to the climate change mitigation objective" - the draft provides a series of prescriptions regarding the safety of the plants and their location, the treatment of waste, and the monitoring of activities so that the DNSH criterion can be considered satisfied with reference to the other environmental objectives.
-For the activity of electricity generation starting from natural gas - which is considered capable of making a substantial contribution to the climate change mitigation objective as a "transitional activity as referred to in Article 10 (2) of Regulation (EU) 2020/852" on Taxonomy - the draft provides for the threshold values for permissible greenhouse gas emissions, the capacity limits related to the capacity of the coal or oil plants that are replaced, compatibility with the use of renewable and low-emission gases, and the existence of an integrated energy-climate plan in which the Member State has committed itself to abandoning coal-fired generation.
+to in Article 10 (2) of Regulation (EU) 2020/852" on Taxonomy15 - the draft provides the threshold values for permissible greenhouse gas emissions, the capacity limits related to the capacity of the coal or oil plants that are replaced, compatibility with the use of renewable and low-emission gases, and the existence of an integrated energy-climate plan in which the Member State has committed itself to abandoning coal-fired generation.16

-An evaluation: the need to get out of an impasse
+3. An evaluation: the need to get out of an impasse

-It is clear that with the draft amendment document the European Commission is trying to overcome some of the rigidity with which the "do no significant harm" principle was applied in previous documents.
+It is clear that with the new Delegated Act the European Commission is trying to overcome some of the rigidity with which the "do no significant harm" principle was applied in previous documents.